ikawrakow/ik_llama.cpp/github-data/discussions/562 - AMD GPU Vulkan & ROCm_HIP Discussion.md

 llama.cpp's vulkan backend is faster and uses less memory on my 7900xtx as well (I'm using latest rocm on Arch so it's not that).

+> 👤 **ubergarm** replied on **2025-06-29** at **14:41:47**
+>
+> Yup, this is to be expected given ik's fork prioritizes a couple CPU types and CUDA implementations and does not focus on maintaining Vulkan nor ROCm/HIP backends.

 ---

 👤 **firecoperana** commented on **2025-06-29** at **14:50:07**

 I'm working on bringing ik_llama.cpp up to date with llama.cpp's vulkan backend.
 It is actually easier than I expected.

+> 👤 **ubergarm** replied on **2025-06-29** at **14:58:06**
+>
+> @firecoperana very cool to hear :fire: !
+>
+> As suggested by @0cc4m and some discussion by the author of those Vulkanised Conference PDF slides linked above, @jeffbolznv ,over on the [mainline vulkan benchmark discussion](https://github.com/ggml-org/llama.cpp/discussions/10879#discussioncomment-13606581) I might try to `pacman -Sy extra/nvidia-utils` and build the vulkan backend for my NVIDIA RTX 3090TI FE GPU and compare performance there as well.
+>
+> Please update us here if you have a fork/branch/PR you'd like to test and if I still have access to the AMD RX 7900 XTX I can give it a go as I'd like to use ik's SOTA quants on that machine for a fun project...

 > 👤 **ikawrakow** replied on **2025-06-29** at **16:25:52**
 >